local-ch/lhs/README.md

 #### Add request options to a query chain: options

 You can apply options to the request chain.
-Those options will be forwarded to the request perfomed by the chain/query:
+Those options will be forwarded to the request performed by the chain/query:

 ```ruby
 # app/controllers/some_controller.rb